Content on this page requires a newer version of Adobe Flash Player.

 The new identification system will build on a single identification document – one passport – issued for life when the animal is born or imported.
 The document will be linked to the animal by their microchip, and the fact that it was issued will be recorded in a database under a Unique Equine Life Number (UELN) for the animal that will remain the constant reference even when the animal’s name is changed.

-Under the EU Legislation, animals not registered within 6 months of their birth will be permanently excluded from the food chain and The IPSA is obliged to stamp their passport ‘Not Fit for Human Consumption’.
+Under the EU Legislation, animals not registered within 6 months of their birth, or outside the year of birth (whichever is longer) will be permanently excluded from the food chain and The IPSA is obliged to stamp their passport ‘Not Fit for Human Consumption’.
 Similarly, where foals are sent to slaughter, they must have been registered for a period of at least 6 months before they are allowed to enter the food chain.
 Where an animal is issued a duplicate passport they will be permanently excluded from the food chain and the duplicate passport stamped to reflect this.

 Passports issued by The IPSA at all times remain the property of The IPSA.
 Upon death or slaughter of any animal, the passport must be returned to The IPSA.